hiroyuki-sato/digdag-plugin-mysql/README.md

 # digdag-plugin-mysql

-Digdag `mysql>` operator plugin to execute a query on MySQL sserver.
+Digdag `mysql>` operator plugin to execute a query on MySQL server.

 ## configuration